-Here’s the recipe for Cambodian Pork Rice Soup.
-If you try this recipe I hope you’ll come back to leave a rating and a comment.
-I’d love to know what you think!Print
+Here's the Cambodian Pork Rice Soup Recipe.
+If you try this recipe I hope you'll come back to leave a star rating and a comment.
+I'd love to know what you think!Print

 A hearty comforting flavorful soup made with ground pork, rice and festive accompaniments.

 - Prep Time: 20 mins